BSc (Hons) Psychology (with Foundation Year)

 You do not have to pay your tuition fees upfront.

 The fees you pay and the support available will depend on a number of different factors.
-Full information can be found on our Fees and Funding pages.
+Full information can be found on our fees & finance pages.
+You will also find information about what your fees include in the fee FAQs.

 Accommodation